-Therein lies the value of listening to customers with an open mind—at least, with no preconceived notion of what you should be hearing.
+Therein lies the value of listening to the voice of the customer with an open mind—at least, with no preconceived notion of what you should be hearing.
 Capgemini’s Digital Transformation Institute drove the point home in the summer of 2017 when they released the results of their study on customer experience (CX), a fast-growing field that focuses on keeping buyers and brands happily in sync.
 The study concluded that eight out of ten consumers were willing to actually pay more for a better interaction.

 “Experience is the new battleground, and how you connect will determine how you win,” said Pierre-Yves Glever, Global Lead of Digital Customer CX at Capgemini, when commenting on the study in a press release.
 “Organizations that tightly link their business operations with customer experience will reap the benefits in both streamlined operational efficiency and satisfaction.”
-Paying attention to the “voice of the customer” (VoC) is rapidly becoming a top priority for companies who want to enhance customer experience and retain brand loyalty.
+Paying attention to the voice of the customer (VOC) is rapidly becoming a top priority for companies who want to enhance customer experience and retain brand loyalty.

-If the VoC is what customers are saying about a company, the VoC program is what the company is doing about it.
+If the voice of the customer is what customers are saying about a company, the voice of the customer program is what the company is doing about it.
 In other words, it’s the pathway taken to use data to change how organizations do business.
-The goal of VoC programs is to get actionable insights into the hands of decision-makers.
+The goal of VOC programs is to get actionable insights into the hands of decision-makers.
 Once enlightened, they can continually improve their company’s service or product.
 It’s an outside-in perspective.
 The more feedback, the better.

-Implementing a VoC program, however, can have speed bumps, like any enterprise-wide initiative.
+Implementing a VOC program, however, can have speed bumps, like any enterprise-wide initiative.
 “The challenges do vary based on the organization and their culture.
-Getting the business to truly care about the voice of the customer (…) enough to act on it can be a significant challenge for many organizations,” said Chris Randall, Chief Customer Officer at ResponseTek, in a recent interview with CXO Leaders Summit.
+Getting the business to truly care about the voice of the customer enough to act on it can be a significant challenge for many organizations,” said Chris Randall, Chief Customer Officer at ResponseTek, in a recent interview with CXO Leaders Summit.

 “Saying you want to improve satisfaction, loyalty and advocacy is one thing,” he continued.
 “Actually putting in place the strategy, processes, support, training, communications, compensation, etc. required to enable fast change is an altogether more challenging commitment to obtain.
 For those who have achieved this, the results easily follow.”

-She recommends creating one centralized office for the VoC program, as opposed to different pockets throughout the organization.
+She recommends creating one centralized office for the VOC program, as opposed to different pockets throughout the organization.
 “It takes a coordinated effort, and having one office also helps with accountability,” she adds.

-Maxie Schmidt, a principal analyst at Forrester, is also a big believer in VoC strategies.
+Maxie Schmidt, a principal analyst at Forrester, is also a big believer in VOC strategies.
 Furthermore, she thinks AI will change the future of customer feedback.
 “I predict advances in AI-enabled emotion analysis will equip firms to understand how customers feel.
 This will replace metrics like Net Promoter Score,” Schmidt said recently at a Forrester-hosted CX event in Boston.